toystar4u/pointer/latest/pointer/README.md

 options:
     -h  show this message
     -f  specify the CFG file name
-    -m  specify the mountpoint (default: POINT-KRISO-RT)
+    -m  specify the mountpoint (default: POINT-RTCM32)
-    -N  specify the NTRIP Caster in 'ip:port' format(default: Hancom caster:2101) -A  specify username:passwd for the NTRIP Caster(default: Hancom caster) -d  specify the GPS serial port or TCP icom port Serial port: ttyUSB4 - ttyUSB6 for Novatel and ttyACM0 for U-Blox TCP port   : 3001 - 3007 for Novatel and 4001 for U-Blox(ONLY DASN)
+    -N  specify the NTRIP Caster in 'ip:port' format(default: NMPNT caster:2101) -A  specify username:passwd for the NTRIP Caster(default: NMPNT caster) -d  specify the GPS serial port or TCP icom port Serial port: ttyUSB4 - ttyUSB6 for Novatel and ttyACM0 for U-Blox TCP port   : 3001 - 3007 for Novatel and 4001 for U-Blox(ONLY DASN)